The Terrace Gardens in June 2021. Photo by Sue Lannon.

 - What should I bring with me?

-In addition to face masks, we suggest that you bring sunscreen and insect repellant.
-Please also bring water or refillable containers, since the Terrace Café will be closed.
-There is a drink vending machine outside the Doris Duke Center, and our water fountains have bottle-filling faucets.
+In addition to face masks to wear indoors if you're unvaccinated, per campus policy, we suggest that you bring sunscreen and insect repellant.
+There is a drink vending machine outside the Doris Duke Center, and a water fountain with a bottle-filling faucet in the lobby, for those with refillable containers.
 If you bring food or drinks, please carry your trash out with you.

 - May I play Frisbee, climb trees or go swimming in the ponds?